LOYALTY MARKETING (DD) - IN ENGLISH

 making in retailing.

-photocopy office or on Elly (booklet of ppt presentations and readings), notes about all discussions in class PLUS Chapters 1, 2, 4 and 7 from the book: Ziliani C. and Ieva M. (2019), Loyalty Management: From Loyalty Programs to Omnichannel Customer Experiences, Routledge.
+Students who attend (streaming) classes regularly (Frequentanti): materials available on the Elly platform (readings, slides, videos), notes about all discussions in (online) class PLUS Chapters 1, 2, 4 (except for part "Blockchain, marketing and loyalty management" pages 94-97) and 7, from the book: Ziliani C. and Ieva M. (2019), Loyalty Management: From Loyalty Programs to Omnichannel Customer Experiences, Routledge.

-All other students: Chapters 1, 2, 3, 4, 5, 7, 8, 9, of the book: Ziliani C. and Ieva M. (2019), Loyalty Management: From Loyalty Programs to Omnichannel Customer Experiences, Routledge, PLUS materials available at the photocopy office or on Elly (readings only, NO powerpoint slides).
+All other students who do not attend streaming classes (non frequentanti): Chapters 1, 2, 3, 4 (except for part "Blockchain, marketing and loyalty management" pages 94-97), 5, 7, 8, 9, of the book: Ziliani C. and Ieva M. (2019), Loyalty Management: From Loyalty Programs to Omnichannel Customer Experiences, Routledge, PLUS readings available on Elly (readings only, NOT the slides).

 Please do not buy/use materials from previous years as the course is updated every year and readings change